artcogsys/DRM/README.md

 we run backpropagation then a delay of at least one sample ensures that we can unroll the neural network over time.
 A tapped delay line without any delay is an identity mapping.

+Note further that this way of implementing an RNN gives a model in which updating is asynchronous in the sense that the same information may be processed by different populations at different points in time, like in biological neural networks.

 ## Readout

 A readout receives the output of all neuronal populations.
 It is itself responsible for